Do you remember Jimmy Altieri from Season One of The Sopranos?

 Study Tony’s reaction.

-Tony subtly looks around the room.
-He looks at Jimmy with a blank and befuddled stare.
+Tony subtly looks around the room at Jimmy with a blank and befuddled stare.

-At this very moment, Tony discerns Jimmy Altieri is a rat!
+At this very moment, Tony realizes Jimmy Altieri is a rat!

 Tony presumably figures that Jimmy is wearing a wire.